-It's easy to see the past as a prudish place full of sex-hating religious zealots, even though we know this wasn't always true.
-Look at ancient Rome and Greece, where citizens openly enjoyed all kinds of crazy sex.
+It's easy to see the past as a prudish place full of religious zealots, even though we know this wasn't always true.
+Look at ancient Rome and Greece, where citizens openly enjoyed all kinds of crazy intercourse.
 But when it comes to Victorian England, the reputation for prudishness was never more correct.
 Sex in the Victorian era was something to be avoided at all costs, and people found bizarre and creative ways to get out it.

 There Was A Mascot For Sexual Repression